 As portable digital devices became more commonplace and digital reading platforms accessible to a wider audience, Shiga decided it was time to realize Meanwhile on screen as well.
 Due to its non-linear storytelling, Meanwhile requires more active participation from the reader than is allowed for in the previously discussed digital comic apps.
 Thus in 2011, Shiga took the route of developing a stand-alone iPad app for his book, which incorporates the interactive elements of his physical comic.
 Yet the book version remains, and in fact has received a new printing, a testament to both the adaptability of the book medium, and to the unique user experience achieved by each version of the story.
 Exploring each of these iterations allows us to compare the different incarnations of the same content across screen and print media.

-Media Commons (2013), a self-described digital scholarly network, ran a Future of the Book series in 2011, which commissioned a variety of commentators to discuss where they saw books going in the digital age.
+Media Commons (2013), a self-described digital scholarly network, ran a Future of the Book series in 2011, which commissioned a variety of commentators to write essays and create videos to discuss where they saw books going in the digital age.
 Mark Sample (2012) highlighted the Meanwhile app, comparing the different versions of the story to different map projections utilized by cartographers.
 For example, the Mercator projection, which is the version of the map most commonly recognized, was introduced in the 1500s as an aid for sailors, creating a tidy grid with parallel latitude and longitude lines, yet it distorts the size of landmasses closer to the poles (Snyder 1987, 38).
 Landmasses nearest the poles are stretched disproportionately, so that Greenland looks to be significantly larger than Australia.
 In reality, Greenland has less than one third the landmass of Australia.
 Other projections, such as the Mollweide, show a more accurate representation of landmass, but would be more complicated to navigate with, as latitude and longitude are plotted on parabolic curves, rather than straight lines (249).
 Certain meanings and understandings are gained through displaying data in each manner, while others are lost or obscured.
 The same can be said for the print and screen versions of Meanwhile.
-It is important to stress that neither iteration is superior to the other, that both versions of the narrative provide the reader with a experience that has elements unique to the materiality of the presentation.
+It is important to stress that neither iteration is superior to the other, that both versions of the narrative provide the reader with an experience that has elements unique to the materiality of the presentation.